 Most biologics for Crohn’s disease block a protein called tumor necrosis factor (TNF).
 Other biologics block immune cells called integrins, and others act on proteins called interleukin-23 (IL-23) and interleukin-12 (IL-12).
 This is how biologic therapies stop inflammation in the gut.

-Anti-TNF biologics bind and block a protein that promotes inflammation in the intestines and also other organs and tissues.
+Anti-TNF biologics bind and block a protein that promotes inflammation in your intestines and also other organs and tissues.

-The three anti-TNF biologics are Humira, Remicade, and Cimzia.
+The three anti-TNF biologics are:

-If your doctor decides you can handle the injections yourself, they’ll give you a set of pens with dosage-controlled medication inside.
+If your doctor decides you can do the injections yourself, they’ll give you a set of pens with dosage-controlled medication inside.

 It’s administered in a medical facility.
 Experienced healthcare professionals will be close by to monitor for side effects during and after treatment.

 Remicade doesn’t have to be taken every day.
-After three starter doses, a patient often sees benefits in as few as six doses per year.
+After three starter doses, a people often see benefits in as few as six doses per year.

 The other option is to use prefilled syringes.
 The syringes contain medication that’s already mixed in measured doses.
 These can be used at home or in a doctor’s office.

 If you choose to do the treatments yourself, you’ll get a package with two syringes and instructions on giving the treatment.

-The two anti-integrin biologics for Crohn’s are Tysabri and Entyvio.
+The two anti-integrin biologics for Crohn’s are: